Custom Integration (Deprecated)

 }

 We are working on a method to assign an existing basketId to a shopUserId in the case the user logs in after they have already designed their artwork.
-This wil ensure that even with late sign in or user creation, all existing uploaded images are assigned to that customer.
+This will ensure that even with late sign in or user creation, all existing uploaded images are assigned to that customer.

 translationKey